azuqua/node-token-sockjs/README.md

 	// if you would like to use the pub-sub commands var pubsubClient = redis.createClient();

-	// create a controller object that will handle rpc commands, usually in a separate file var controller = {

-		// now clients can issue rpc commands for someRPCFunction
-		someRPCFunction: function(data, callback){
-			somethingAsync(data, function(error, resp){
-				if(error)
-					callback(error); // the error message will be sent back to the client else
-					callback(null, resp); // resp will be sent back });
-		}

-	};

 	var app = express();
 	var server = http.createServer(app),
 		socketServer = sockjs.createServer();